Website Manager

 During the Assessments, each candidate will be given the opportunity to: (1) hit/bunt, (2) field fly balls, (3) field ground balls, (4) throw, and (5) run around the bases.
 Assessments will be conducted in the presence of head coaches and some assistant coaches from the division for which the candidate is registered, who shall observe the ability of each candidate.

 All player candidates (ages 9 through 12) must attend one session.
-2024 Assessments will be conducted the weekends of February 24th/25th and March 2nd/3rd at Voyager Middle School.
-Click here to sign up for a time slot: 2024 Majors Baseball Assessments — Signup Sheet | SignUp.com.
-Assessments/tryouts may be held even if it rains or snows.
+2026 Assessments will be conducted the weekend of February 21-22 at Harbour Pointe Middle School.
+Click here to sign up for a time slot: 2026 Majors/Minor Baseball Assessments — Signup Sheet | SignUpGenius.com.
+Assessments may be held even if it rains or snows.
 Dress for the weather.
 If there is lightning, then the sessions will be rescheduled.

 We recommend that players bring their baseball glove, bat, helmet, jacket or sweatshirt.
 A bat and helmet may also be borrowed if the player does not own these items.